-This is version 1.6 of the Security Target document for the evaluation of Red Hat Enterprise Linux WS Version 3 Update 2.
-This product is widely identical to the Red Hat Enterprise Linux AS Version 3 Update 2 (described in a different Security Target document) with respect to the code base and the user documentation.
+This is version 2.6 of the Security Target document for the evaluation of Red Hat Enterprise Linux AS Version 4 Update 1 and Red Hat Enterprise Linux WS Version 4 Update 1.
+Both products are identical with respect to the code base and the user documentation.
 The only differences between the two products lines are:

 - The AS product is available on a wide range of hardware platforms while the WS product is available on the Intel x86 and Intel Itanium and AMD64 platforms only.
 This evaluation covers the AS product on the IBM eServer x, p, i, z-Series and eServer 325 (Opteron) as well as the WS product on IBM xSeries.
-For detailed information about the models covered see section 2.4 of this document.
-This document describes the hardware platforms and configuration for the WS product only. - The WS product includes a few additional packages relevant for a workstation type of environment.
+For detailed information about the models covered see section 2.4 of this document. - The WS product includes a few additional packages relevant for a workstation type of environment.
 Those additional packages are not subject to this evaluation and have been excluded from the evaluated configuration. - The AS product contains the vsftpd package, which is not included in the WS product. - The AS product comes with a significantly higher level of support.
 This aspect is not relevant for the evaluation.

-Except for the vstftpd package, the package that displays the release (redhat-relase) and the comps package, the WS and AS product are configured with the identical set of packages within this evaluation and therefore do differ only slightly in the overall functionality as well as the security functions provided.
+Except for the vstftpd package, the package that displays the release (redhat-relase) and the comps package, the WS and AS product should be configured with the identical set of packages within this evaluation and therefore do differ only slightly in the overall functionality as well as the security functions provided.